SimoneAstarita/queer_NLP_bib/shared_tasks_papers.md

 ### LTEDI 2022 – Homophobia/Transphobia Detection in Social Media Comments

 **Overview paper**
 Bharathi Raja Chakravarthi, Ruba Priyadharshini, Thenmozhi Durairaj, John McCrae, Paul Buitelaar, Prasanna Kumaresan, and Rahul Ponnusamy.
-2022.
-Overview of The Shared Task on Homophobia and Transphobia Detection in Social Media Comments.
-Proceedings of the Second Workshop on Language Technology for Equality, Diversity and Inclusion, pages 369–377, Dublin, Ireland.
+2022. <a href="https://aclanthology.org/2022.ltedi-1.57/"><u>Overview of The Shared Task on Homophobia and Transphobia Detection in Social Media Comments.</u></a> Proceedings of the Second Workshop on Language Technology for Equality, Diversity and Inclusion, pages 369–377, Dublin, Ireland.
 Association for Computational Linguistics.

 José García-Díaz, Camilo Caparros-Laiz, and Rafael Valencia-García.
 2022.
 UMUTeam@LT-EDI-ACL2022: Detecting homophobic and transphobic comments in Tamil.
 Proceedings of the Second Workshop on Language Technology for Equality, Diversity and Inclusion, pages 140–144, Dublin, Ireland.
 Association for Computational Linguistics.